qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 .. figure:: img/style_combobox.png
    :align: center

-   Vector layer style combobox options
+   Vector layer style combo box options

 By default, the style applied to a loaded layer is named ``default``.
-Once you have got the ideal and appropriate rendering for your layer, you can save it by clicking the |selectString| :menuselection:`Style` combobox and choosing:
+Once you have got the ideal and appropriate rendering for your layer, you can save it by clicking the |selectString| :menuselection:`Style` combo box and choosing:

 * **Rename Current**: The active style is renamed and updated with the current options